 Privilege: when you get to wear your identity like a costume, inhabiting all spaces and none at the same time.
 Choose to participate if you like, or not, it’s up to you!
 You have all the trump cards.
 Why should anyone else even bother playing?

-youeatdogfood asked: The internet is the "melting pot of the world", hahaha.
+youeatdogfood-deactivated201307 said: The internet is the "melting pot of the world", hahaha.

 I know.
 Ridiculous.